open-revolution/research/imed/proposals-summary.md

 The Archon Genomics X-Prize was launched in 2006 with a $10m prize pot.
 The prize was to be given to the first team that could sequence 100  human genomes for $10,000 or less per genome.

 In 2013 the prize was cancelled, as independently of the prize, genome sequencing technology was getting faster and cheaper.
 The prize was thus deemed not to be incentivising the innovation it had set out to, and was cancelled.

+> A little more detail here would be interesting.
+What was the state of sequencing when it was cancelled (was anyone close to winning) [name=Rufus Pollock]

 ### Notes
 #### Strengths and weaknesses